subs0/integrated-tests/src/browser/README.md

 ## Getting Started

 ```
-npm install spule
+npm install @-0/browser
 ```

 What if you could compose your app logic on an ad-hoc basis without creating spagetthi code?
-Yes, it's possible and one of the primary goals of `spule`
+Yes, it's possible and one of the primary goals of `@-0`

-At it's core, `spule` is async-first.
-It allows you to write your code using `async`/`await`/`Promises` in the most painless and composable way you've ever seen. `spule` does some stream-based ([FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming)) gymnastics under the hood to correograph everything, however, you won't have to worry about the implementation details. `spule` aims at being approachable to those who have zero experience with streams.
+At it's core, `@-0/browser` is async-first.
+It allows you to write your code using `async`/`await`/`Promises` in the most painless and composable way you've ever seen. `@-0/browser` does some stream-based ([FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming)) gymnastics under the hood to correograph everything, however, you won't have to worry about the implementation details. `@-0/browser` aims at being approachable to those who have zero experience with streams.
 Let's see some examples.

 ## Commands

-At the core of `spule` is an async spooler (hence the name), which recieves "Commands" and responds to them.
+At the core of `@-0/browser` is an async spooler (hence the name), which recieves "Commands" and responds to them.
 We'll go into more detail later, but let's jump right in with some copy/paste examples.